Flag of Belgium

 Besides the main line railways, there were also a number of minor railways and tramways (the "Vicinal").
 De Kusttram, the coastal tramway through Ostend, is the principal survivor of this network.

 Under EU regulations, train operation and infrastructure costs must be separately accountable.
-Belgium, like many other European countries, has chosen to implement this by spinning off a separate infrastructure company (Infrabel).
-B-rail remains the major operator of passenger and freight trains.
-B-rail and Infrabel form part of SNCB Holdings, which is also part owner of the international operators Eurostar and Thalys.
+Belgium, like many other European countries, has chosen to implement this by spinning off a separate infrastructure company.
+SNCB/NMBS remains the major operator of domestic passenger trains, and owns a share of the international passenger operator Eurostar.

 A separate page deals with station names in Belgium.